Férias Frustradas do Pica-Pau

-Férias Frustradas do Pica-Pau (Woody Woodpecker's Frustrated Vacations) is a platform video game developed and published by Tectoy for the Mega Drive, and the Master System, it was released in October 1995 for Brazil only.
+Férias Frustradas do Pica-Pau (Woody Woodpecker's Frustrated Vacations) is a platform video game developed and published by Tec Toy for the Mega Drive, and the Master System, it was released in October 1996 for Brazil only.
 This video game was based on the animated short film series created by Walter Lantz, and the title and some of the game art makes references to the Brazilian release of National Lampoon's Vacation under the name Frustrated Vacations.

 Gameplay

 The player takes the role of Woody Woodpecker.
 Woody's attack is using his beak to attack at enemies.
 One can also jump to cross platforms or to avoid enemy attacks such as throwing acorns.
 Also the player would have to collect money bags which are across the levels.
-Aiding Woody Woodpecker is a rocket pack which makes the player travel faster and a horn to wake Wally Walrus, however these only appear in the Mega Drive version.
+Aiding Woody Woodpecker is a rocket pack which makes the player travel faster and a horn to wake Wally Walrus, but these only appear in the Mega Drive version.